tjbindseil/Noah_weather_wizard/spot_service/README.md

-# Locations Plan
+# Spots Plan
-Well, this is basically a CRUD service for "locations".
+Well, this is basically a CRUD service for "spots".

-## Location
+## Spot
-A location is:
+A spot is:
 ```
 {
   name: string,